 *Paula is the child who was featured on the November page of the SCH 2012 calendar that was available for purchase as a partial donation in September of last year (she’s blowing bubbles), and I loved waking up to see her sweet face when I left my room every morning to greet the day.

 *Paula is 10 years old and attends a mainstream, private, English-speaking school.
 She has cerebral palsy and a mild intellectual disability.
 Although she cannot walk, this girl is as mobile as can be; always determined to get where she intends to go.

-At school, she has a personal aide who helps her to get around safely.
+At school, she has a personal aide who helps her get around safely.
 I am so glad *Paula is able to attend school with her other school-going siblings!
-It is so important that each and every able child gets the best education possible.
-Having an intellectual disability does not mean being unable to learn – it just means *Paula may learn a little differently.
+It is so important each and every child get the best education possible.
+Having an intellectual disability does not mean being unable to learn – it means *Paula may learn a little differently.
 And that’s okay, because we are all different, in many ways! *Paula is described as a sweet, spunky, and gentle young lady.